maedadev/itamae-recipe-seasoning/README.md

 ## Usage

-if you have a recipe for steak which accepts seasonings of your choice like below,
+if you have a recipe for steak which accepts seasonings of your choice with a method call 'include_seasoning' like below,

 * steak.rb
 ```